 - There is a limit of $260 per month in covered expenses per employee.
 This means that nonprofits would never need to UBIT on more than $260 per month per employee for these expenses.

-What are the problems with this new law?
+What were the problems with this new law?

-This new tax is problematic for several reasons:
+This new tax was problematic for several reasons:

 - Nonprofits are (rightly) confused about how (and whether) this tax applies to parking benefits they provide for their employees.The IRS has not issued guidance answering many questions related to the determination of whether these benefits are taxable for certain types of parking or transportation arrangements.